agoric-labs/xsnap-pub/xsnap/documentation/XS Snapshots.md

 - create a new machine,
 - run modules or scripts,
-- wait for all promises to be fulfilled or rejected,
+- wait for all jobs to complete,
 - write the snapshot.

 To write the snapshot, fill the `xsSnapshot` structure and call  `xsWriteSnapshot`.